adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 tar -xvf bwa-<version>.tar
 {% endhighlight %}

-That should create a folder called bwa-<version> were program is contained.
+That should create a folder called bwa-_version_ were the program is contained.
 Now, we should compile the program by running the following (extracted from [Github](https://github.com/lh3/bwa)):

 {% highlight Bash %}
 cd bwa-<version>